-At Redgrass Games, we are very lucky to work with a lot of the world’s best miniature painters.
+At Redgrass Creative, we are very lucky to work with a lot of the world’s best miniature painters.
 When they are not busy with wonderful paint jobs, we asked them about their most important ‘Must-Have’ colors for miniature painting.
 We had a real wealth of responses, some classic and some very surprising.

 At the start of a new year it is normal to reflect on what we would like to do.
 And this is no different amongst hobbyists.
 With that in mind, we have collated some color ‘top picks’ from our pro painters.
 That means in 2022 we can all make sure we are using the best colors for our minis.
 Our deepest thanks to all the painters who took the time to answer so thoughtfully for this article.
 At the end of this article we would all love to hear your color ‘top picks’!
 Be sure to read some of our other articles, too.

 Most important 'must-have' colors for miniature painting: Blue-Greens

 Our first pick in the list of most important ‘must-have’ colors.
 Many of our painters chose dark blue-greens for shadows.
 Instead of using a pure black for a shadow color, use a very dark blue-green to create shadows on cloaks and cheeks.
 Dark blue-greens can ‘shift’ which makes them very versatile in recess shading both blue and green objects, whereas black could leave things looking too flat.
 Lil Legend said it tops his list- not a surprise to his students!
 Another added benefit of owning a color like Dark Sea Blue was how much a steel NMM was easier to achieve when using it in mixes with white.

 “This is a deceptive but very useful blue that can be pushed toward blue tones or toward greens.
 It is a staple in my nonmetallic metal, in enriching shadows and mixing with other colors.” @quarterpaint

 Most important 'must-have' colors for miniature painting: Magenta